 Another great shop for browsing is Mono Art & Design, also on Kossuth Lajos utca in the 5th district.
 Most things here are made by local designers including some quirky clothes, beautiful jewellery and unusual furniture.

 Budapest is known for its incredibly varied Art Nouveau architecture but there are so many other styles around like Medieval and Baroque architecture in the Castle District, the neo-Gothic Hungarian Parliament, neo-Renaissance Opera House, Moorish revival Dohany Street Synagogue, communist-era Stalinist architecture and also a significant number of Bauhaus buildings from the 20s and 30s.

 Budapest100 is an annual event celebrating 100 year old buildings in Budapest.
 Each spring there are events, architecture tours and open houses where you are free to get an inside look into some of the city’s private residences, schools, museums and other buildings of significance.
 This year the focus is on Bauhaus architecture, a style that was hugely popular in Budapest.
 Free guided tours are available in English but you need to pre-register for tickets.
-In 2019, the event takes place on the 4th and 5th May.
+In 2022, the event takes place on the 14th and 15th of May.